Chaste/chaste-docker/README.md

 - `CHASTE_SOURCE_DIR="${CHASTE_DIR}/src"`
 - `CHASTE_TEST_OUTPUT="${CHASTE_DIR}/testoutput"`

-> :information_source:  If [building your own image](#building-your-own-image), the `CHASTE_DIR` path can be changed at buildtime with a build arguemnt e.g. `--build-arg CHASTE_DIR=/path/to/alternative` which will then set the other directories relative to that path.
+> :information_source:  If [building your own image](#building-your-own-image), the `CHASTE_DIR` path can be changed at buildtime with a build argument e.g. `--build-arg CHASTE_DIR=/path/to/alternative` which will then set the other directories relative to that path.

 Any changes made in the home folder (`/home/chaste`) will persist between restarting containers as it is designated as a `VOLUME`.
 Additionally, specific folders may be mounted over any of these subfolders, for example, to gain access to the test outputs for visualising in [ParaView](https://www.paraview.org/) or for mounting a different version of the Chaste source code.
 In general, data should be left in a (named) volume, as file I/O performance will be best that way.
 However, bind mounting host directories can be convenient e.g. for access to output files and so is explained next.